Asymptotic self-similar blow-up profile for three-dimensional axisymmetric Euler equations using neural networks

+To search for singularity formation for the Boussinesq equations \eqref{eq:Boussinesq}, we look for \emph{backwards} \footnote{{Here \emph{backwards} self-similar solution refers to a solution that \emph{forms} a self-similar solution in finite time.
+Conversely, a \emph{forward} self-similar solution refers to a solution that starts from singular initial data and exists for all later time.
+This latter type of solution is for example relevant for studying the non-uniqueness of Leray-Hopf solutions to the Navier-Stokes equations.}} self-similar solutions of the form $ {\bf u}=(1-t)^{\lambda} {\bf U}({\bf y})$ and $ \theta=(1-t)^{-1+\lambda}\Theta({\bf y})$, where we define the self-similar coordinates as $ {\bf y}=(y_1, y_2) = \tfrac{ (x_1, x_2)}{(1-t)^{1+\lambda}} $ with ${\lambda>-1}$ yet to be determined.
+Under such a self-similar ansatz, the equations \eqref{eq:Boussinesq} become

-for an implicitly defined $P:\mathbb R^2\rightarrow \mathbb R$.
-The corresponding solution will be expected to have infinite energy; however, we will impose that the solution to \eqref{eq:SS:Boussinesq} will have mild growth at infinity which should allow such a solution to be \emph{cut-off} to produce an asymptotically self-similar solution with a finite-time singularity (cf.\ \cite{elgindi2019stability}).
+The corresponding solution is expected to have infinite energy \cite{Chae07}; however, we impose that the solution to \eqref{eq:SS:Boussinesq} has mild growth at infinity (see cost functions in Supplementary Material) \footnote{{Specifically, we impose that the gradient of ${\bf U}$ vanishes at infinity, see cost functions in Supplementary Material.}} which is an essential requirement for such a solution to be \emph{cut-off} to produce an asymptotically self-similar solution with a finite energy. \footnote{{Ideally, blow-up should be proven in the context of finite-energy solutions.
+To make use of an infinite-energy self-similar solution, one smoothly truncates the self-similar solution and then proves a form of stability.
+This procedure is standard.
+The enforced decay prohibits spurious solutions such as $({\bf U},\Theta)=(y,0)$.}}